ozdemirburak/laravel-9-simple-cms/README.md

 <a name="u1"></a>
 ### How to Create a New Resource

 Lets assume we want to create a new resource for fruits where we'd like to manage our fruits with multi-language support, from our admin panel where will provide its' title and content.

+Attention: The schema migration may create two migrations, one by the command itself, one by the creating the model.
+So, before making the migration, you should check out the probable duplicates.

     php artisan make:controller Admin/FruitController
-    php artisan make:migration:schema create_fruits_table --model=0 --schema="language_id:unsignedInteger:foreign, title:string, slug:string:unique, content:text"
+    php artisan make:migration:schema create_fruits_table --schema="language_id:unsignedInteger:foreign, title:string, slug:string:unique, content:text"
     php artisan make:request FruitRequest
     php artisan make:form Forms/FruitsForm
     php artisan migrate